esthercsoke/Project-Daisy/README.md

 ![Natalie Broughton](./Img/UserAvatar/4.png)

 Residing in Brisbane, Natalie has been working in the technlogy industry for five years.
-Natalie studied computer science at university and is currently working as a mid level software developer.
-She is wanting to connect with and provide mentorship for women in the industry.
+Currently 27 years of age, Natalie studied computer science at university and is currently working as a mid level software developer.
+She is wanting to connect with other females in the tehconology industry, at all stages of their careers, as she finds the industry male dominated.
+She wants to provide and receive mentoriship, advice and build her skills.

+<i>I want to continue to build my career in technology by building my network and working on my skills through new collaborations </i>

 As a web developer I want to:
-- Be able to connect with other female web developers in Brisbane and Australia
+- Be able to connect with other female web developers in Brisbane and Australia to build my professional network.
-- Be able to share my experience as a female web developer.
+- Be able to share my experience as a female web developer in a safe and non judgemental environment.
-- Be able share and receive career, personal and technology realted advice.
+- Be able share and receive career, personal and technology realted advice as I want to progress in my career and help other women in the industry.